 The application of a ice machine or ice packs to the foot is important.
 If using ice machine the hospital will fill the machine the first time and you will add ice as needed.
 The pad will remain on your foot and you will turn on for 1 hour and off for 1 hour except for night time where you will fill the cooler halfway full, turn on low setting, and leave on for the night.

-If using ice packs be careful to make sure the foot does not get wet.
+If using a Cold Therapy Unit or ice packs be careful to make sure the foot does not get wet.
 Apply a towel around the ice pack to absorb any condensation from the ice.
 New ice packs should be applied about four times each day, for the first 3 or 4 days.
+Or just use the cold therapy unit as directed.

 The patient may ambulate for short distances within the home or to a car during this period, using the surgical walking boot.